Azure/azure-powershell/src/DataProtection/docs/Start-AzDataProtectionBackupInstanceRestore.md

     - `ObjectType <String>`: Type of Datasource object, used to initialize the right inherited type
     - `[RestoreLocation <String>]`: Target Restore region
   - `SourceDataStoreType <SourceDataStoreType>`: Gets or sets the type of the source data store.
+  - `[IdentityDetailUseSystemAssignedIdentity <Boolean?>]`: Specifies if the BI is protected by System Identity.
+  - `[IdentityDetailUserAssignedIdentityArmUrl <String>]`: ARM URL for User Assigned Identity.
   - `[SourceResourceId <String>]`: Fully qualified Azure Resource Manager ID of the datasource which is being recovered.

 `RESTORETARGETINFO <IRestoreTargetInfoBase>`: Gets or sets the restore target information.